Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 Juni 2025 18.24.50 UTC
+- WIB: Kamis, 26 Juni 2025 19.58.25 UTC
-- WITA: Kamis, 26 Juni 2025 19.24.50 UTC
+- WITA: Kamis, 26 Juni 2025 20.58.25 UTC
-- WIT: Kamis, 26 Juni 2025 20.24.50 UTC
+- WIT: Kamis, 26 Juni 2025 21.58.25 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

 Kategori: nature